 9 – EXCELLENT.
 A more apt name for the Excellent 9 might be the Favourite Class, because that’s what these films are – my all-time favourites and the ones I recommended most enthusiastically to friends, loved ones, strangers, roommates, coworkers, first dates, random bystanders, and emergency responders.
 They are memorable, thrilling, well-written, smart, engaging… the list goes on.
 While not necessarily flawless (let’s face it – few films are without CinemaSin), they represent excellent quality, highly effective stories that provide the optimal cinematic experience simply because they succeed in entertaining.
 These are the films I hunt for throughout the year and am quick to add to my DVD collection.
 Its own antithetical counterpart is the Shockingly Terrible 1.

-Several of my own 9’s are The Usual Suspects, Fargo, Die Hard, The World’s End, Airplane!, Raiders of the Lost Ark, Jaws, Gremlins, Alien, Terminator 2: Judgement Day, Blazing Saddles, Platoon, Inglorious Basterds, Ghostbusters, The Nice Guys, Cabin in the Woods, Krampus, The Grey, and Animal House.
+Several of my own 9’s are The Usual Suspects, Fargo, Die Hard, The World’s End, Airplane!, Raiders of the Lost Ark, Jaws, Gremlins, Alien, Terminator & Terminator 2: Judgment Day, Blazing Saddles, Platoon, RoboCop (1987), Pirates of the Caribbean: Curse of the Black Pearl, Inglorious Basterds, Ghostbusters, The Nice Guys, Cabin in the Woods, Krampus, The Grey, and Animal House.

 8 – GREAT.
 Here’s where the fun begins on the way up the grid.
 It is with the Great 8 rating that my true enthusiasm for films kicks in, extending up the grid to encompass the Excellent 9 and the Masterful 10.
 As such, the 8, 9, and 10 together can be considered something of a Triad of Cinema Love, standing in opposition to the 2, 1, and 0 – or, the Triad of Cinema Hate.
 In essence, an 8 is a highly enjoyable film of great quality, worthy of repeat viewings and likely to be recommended to others.
 I loved it and would make a point to purchase it on DVD to supplement my collection – but, it’s not included among my favourites.
 If I had to make a top ten list of anything they wouldn’t be considered before a 9, despite certainly being better than most other movies on the market.

-Some such films in my playbook include Deadpool, Argo, Django Unchained, Batman Begins, Tinker Tailor Soldier Spy, RoboCop (1987), Pirates of the Caribbean: Curse of the Black Pearl, The Departed, Gone Girl, The Prestige, District 9, most Pixar films, and The Social Network.
+Some such films in my playbook include Deadpool, Argo, Django Unchained, Batman Begins, State of Play, Gone Baby Gone, American Gangster, Collateral, The Departed, Gone Girl, The Prestige, District 9, Pacific Rim, most Pixar films, and The Social Network.

 7 – GOOD.
 A 7 is what Joe and Jane Moviegoer might consider a standard good film.
 For myself, I might also dub it ‘the popcorn muncher.’
 They are generally enjoyable films that epitomize good, casual theatre-going fun, which makes them the antithesis to the Bad 3.
 If asked for my thoughts on a 7 I would readily confess that it was good and I liked it, but not with the enthusiasm of the 8 or higher that begs someone to dash out and see it.
 As far as films go it’s inoffensive and palatable to most of the general public and easy to digest as entertainment, but seldom presents anything challenging for the viewer or even demands they pay attention.
 In summary – I went to the theatre and enjoyed myself, what more do you want?

-Offhand examples might be Bridge of Spies, The Martian, Zodiac, The Lincoln Lawyer, both of Marvel’s Avengers installments to date, Captain America: Civil War, Star Wars VII: The Force Awakens, the new Planet of the Apes trilogy, Pacific Rim, and all the Harry Potter films (up to Deathly Hollows: Part II).
+Offhand examples might be Bridge of Spies, The Martian, Zodiac, The Lincoln Lawyer, most of the Marvel Cinematic Universe, Star Wars VII: The Force Awakens, Rise of the Planet of the Apes, and all the original Harry Potter films (up to Deathly Hollows: Part II).

 6 – DECENT.
 Decent 6’s fall short of the enjoyable entertainment embodied by the 7.
 While still falling on the positive side of 5, they’re only just decent – noticeably flawed, semi-memorable, and held back by their very noticeable shortcomings.
 A 6 is still an okay movie overall and the positive does outweigh the negative, but it’s fairly evident it wasn’t as good as it could have been and prolonged discussions of it generally highlight its faults and shortcomings.
 I might watch it again, if pressured, but I’m not libel to own it and any recommendations may be halfhearted, expressed with a resigned ‘it was fine,’ or punctuated by a caveat.
 To truly understand the Decent 6, one must understood it in relation to its counterpart, the Poor 4.

-Noteworthy examples are Black Mass, Interstellar, Oblivion, Dr. Strange, The Expendables, Burn After Reading, Hail Ceasar!, War of the Worlds, Looper, and Lord of War.
+Noteworthy examples are Black Mass, Interstellar, Oblivion, The Expendables, Burn After Reading, Hail Ceasar!, War of the Worlds, Looper, and Lord of War.

 5 – NONDESCRIPT.
 The Nondescript 5 is at the dead centre of the grid because, theoretically, it is where a movie sits before it is viewed and an opinion on it can be formed one way or another.
 However, while a 6-upwards signifies rising positive opinion of a film, and a 4-downwards represents a falling negative reaction, a 5 ultimately failed to generate any emotional reaction of any kind.
 Movies rated a 5 are so bland, unremarkable, or forgettable they made no impression on me either good or bad.
 I either fell asleep in my seat, sat blankly before the screen musing on the physics of active paddle-balls, or info-dumped the entire experience on my way out the theatre doors.
 In many instances I actually had to be reminded of key moments or, worse still, that I had even seen it at all.